julep-ai/julep/README.md

   base64: boolean # Whether the input file is base64 encoded.
 Default is false.

 output:
-  documents: list # The parsed data from the document
+  documents: list[Document] # A list of parsed documents
 ```

 </td>